dakadkart/xyz-documentation/docs/cli/viewer-tool/index.md

 When you work with data on the map and select one feature, this features highlights on the map a magenta color.
-At the same time, the payload properties are shown in a heads-up data overlay in the top left hand corner of the map, where you can drill down into the individual attributes
+At the same time, the payload properties are shown in a heads-up data overlay in the top left hand corner of the map, where you can drill down into the individual attributes.

 ![Tool Overview](images/viewer-map-hud.png)